LucasHazardous/SentenceFusion/README.md

 ![validation rule setup](./img/validation_rule.png)

-Now users will be unable to insert documents with redundant fields and sentence length will be limited.
+Now users will be unable to insert documents with redundant fields and sentence lengths will be limited.
 When they try to insert invalid document, they will encounter an error, preventing them.

 ---

-# End
+## End

-In this extensive tutorial you learned serverless function concept and discovered how to use MongoDB Realm.
-You performed configuration of user authentication, serverless functions, HTTPS endpoint, collection role and validation rule.
-You now understand MongoDB Atlas power and you are aware how to utilize it.
-It is recommended that you further experiment with Realm.
-You can also add more functionality to [adder.html](./adder.html).
-I wish you good luck and much fun on your MongoDB journey.
+In this comprehensive tutorial, you examined the serverless function concept and explored MongoDB Realm.
+You successfully configured user authentication, serverless functions, HTTPS endpoints, collection roles, and validation rules.
+Now, you have a solid understanding of the impressive capabilities offered by MongoDB Atlas and how to leverage them effectively.
+To further enhance your skills, it is highly recommended that you experiment with Realm and consider adding more functionality to adder.html.
+Wishing you good luck and an enjoyable MongoDB journey!

 *Lucas Hazardous*